ryanmcgrath/wrench-js/readme.md

     excludeHiddenUnix: bool, // Whether to copy hidden Unix files or not (preceding .)
     preserveFiles: bool, // If we're overwriting something and the file already exists, keep the existing
     inflateSymlinks: bool, // Whether to follow symlinks or not when copying files
-    filter: regexp, // A filter to match files against; if matches, do nothing (exclude).
+    filter: regexpOrFunction, // A filter to match files against; if matches, do nothing (exclude).
-    whitelist: bool, // if true every file or directory which doesn't match filter will be ignored });
+    whitelist: bool, // if true every file or directory which doesn't match filter will be ignored
+    include: regexpOrFunction, // An include filter (either a regexp or a function)
+    exclude: regexpOrFunction // An include filter (either a regexp or a function) });

+*NOTE:* If a RegExp is provided then then it will be matched against the filename.
+If a function is
+        provided then the signature should be the following:
+        `function(filename, dir) { return result; }`

 // Read lines in from a file until you hit the end var f = new wrench.LineReader('x.txt');